 Our videos explore various components of medical professionalism through interviews and discussions with physicians and health care leaders.

-At the 2018 ABIM Foundation Forum: [Re]Building Trust, health care leaders came together to consider the importance of trust and strategies for building and rebuilding it across a variety of health care relationships.
+At the 2018 ABIM Foundation Forum, [Re]Building Trust, health care leaders came together to explore the importance of nurturing trust in health care and strategies for building and rebuilding trust across a variety of health care relationships.

 Excerpts from the 2018 ABIM Foundation Forum: Dhruv Khullar